-Congratulations to Christine M. Eischen, PhD, who will be invested as the Herbert A. Rosenthal, MD ’56 Professor in Cancer Research this June.
+Congratulations to Christine M. Eischen, PhD, who was recently invested as the Herbert A. Rosenthal, MD ’56 Professor in Cancer Research.

 Eischen is a professor and Vice Chair in the Department of Cancer Biology at Thomas Jefferson University and co-leader of the Molecular Biology & Genetics Program at the Sidney Kimmel Cancer Center at Jefferson Health.
 She also serves as special advisor for basic science to Stephen Klasko, MD, MBA, President & CEO of Thomas Jefferson University and Jefferson Health.

 Eischen has spent her career studying the molecular mechanisms of tumor initiation, with the goal of identifying vulnerabilities in cancer cells that could lead to new therapeutic targets.
 She has made seminal discoveries in multiple fields of cancer research.